Skip to content

 Tip

-Utilize the sample custom authentication service to quickly experiment with custom authentication, understand its workflow, and familiarize yourself with the required request-response format for seamless implementation.
+Utilize the sample custom authentication service to experiment with custom authentication, understand its workflow, and familiarize yourself with the required request-response format for seamless implementation.

 Configuring a custom authenticator